UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 You must sign up to the terms of the HSCN Connection Agreement before you can have access to the HSCN: <https://digital.nhs.uk/services/health-and-social-care-network/new-to-hscn/connecting-to-hscn>

-1) If you think you have signed the Connection Agreement, go to <https://crm.digital.nhs.uk/hscnconnectionagreementsearch/> and search either using your organisation name or ODS code (if you dont know your ODS code this can be found at <https://odsportal.digital.nhs.uk/>).
+1) If you think you have signed the Connection Agreement, go to <https://crm.digital.nhs.uk/hscnconnectionagreementsearch/> and search either using your organisation name or ODS code (if you don't know your ODS code, you can find it at <https://odsportal.digital.nhs.uk/>).

 2) If you haven't yet received an invitation to complete your Connection Agreement, contact <enquiries@nhsdigital.nhs.uk> to request access to their online portal.